Virus cases rise as booster rollout begins

 The Australian Health Protection Principal Committee expects an infection peak will hit in mid-April in several jurisdictions.

-Comprised of chief health officers from across the country, the group said it was considering recommending the removal of quarantine for COVID-19 close contacts.
+Comprised of chief health officers from across the country, the group says it is considering recommending the removal of quarantine for COVID-19 close contacts.

-It said isolation could be replaced by frequent rapid antigen testing, mask-wearing outside the house and limiting access of close contacts to high-risk settings.
+It says isolation could be replaced by frequent rapid antigen testing, mask wearing outside the house and limiting access of close contacts to high-risk settings.

-More than 47,000 COVID-19 infections and 17 virus-related deaths were reported across Australia on Sunday.
+More than 47,000 new COVID-19 infections and 17 virus-related deaths were reported across the country on Sunday.

 Almost 2600 patients are being cared for in hospital wards, 103 of them in intensive care.